y9x/resources/loader/README.md

 Information about the api.sys32.dev endpoints can be found [here](./api.md).

+## Prequisites

+- Enable instant inject in Tampermonkey.
+This is because the game's preload script (in the document head) detects Tampermonkey's late loading.

+1. Go to Tampermonkey Dashboard
+2. Click on settings
+3. Change Config mode to Advanced
+4. Scroll to the bottom of the dashboard and find "Experimental".
+Change Inject Mode to Instant

 #### Making a game loader requires the following:
 - Removing the WASM loader
 - Fetching the latest source